-These policy decisions, however, were not made by an abstract structure termed Alut, but by its representatives who directed the organization and claim representation of the entire autistic community.
-Therefore, using an intersectional framework I analyzed these representatives’ crisscross identity of marginalized parents of autistic individuals with additional social axes.
-This analysis who is the first to explore the social positions of the founding and central representatives leading the main autism organization in a country, revealed these representatives were, and some still are, part of the most privileged financial and social elite of Israel.
-In counter to the autistic adults from marginalized social groups who were identified to be deprived form equal access to social resources in chapter 3 and by this ‘houses for life’ policy, the parents who found Alut were Jewish, from (very) high socioeconomic class, educated, residing in the center of Israel and owning abundance of social capital.
-It was those privileged parents who advocated for discriminating policies that directed public funds to their children on the expense of autistic individuals they claim to also represent from marginalized communities.
-This unjust action which transferred the social capital of these privileged parents into material capital for their autistic children while depriving others from public resources, demonstrates the interrelations between different social positions of the individual to social axis of oppression on the population level.
-In addition, this case constitutes a vivid example for transfer of social capital to material capital across fields (see Bourdieu, 1980; Hilgers & Mangez, 2015).
+These policy decisions are not random; they have their roots in the human dynamics operating within Alut in the form of the representatives who directed the organization and claimed to represent the entire autistic community.
+Therefore, using an intersectional framework, I analyzed these representatives’ intersected identities as marginalized parents of autistic individuals and additional social axes.
+This analysis, which is the first to explore the social positions of the founding and central representatives leading the main autism organization in a country, revealed that these representatives were, and some still are, part of the most privileged financial and social elite of Israel.
+In contrast to the autistic adults from marginalized social groups who were identified as being deprived of equal access to social resources in Chapter 3, or who were alienated by the “houses for life” policy, the parents who founded Alut were Jewish, belonged to the highest echelons of Israeli society, were educated, resided in the center of Israel, and enjoyed an abundance of social capital.
+It was these privileged parents who advocated for discriminatory policies that directed public funds toward their children at the expense of autistic individuals from marginalized communities whom they claimed to also represent.
+This unjust situation, which translated the social capital of these privileged parents into material capital for their autistic children, while depriving others of public resources, demonstrates the interrelations between different social positions of the individual with the social axis of oppression at the population-wide level.
+In addition, this case constitutes a vivid example of how social capital gets translated into material capital (see Bourdieu, 1980; Hilgers & Mangez, 2015).

-Following these finding I argue health researchers and policy makers ought to consider HSMs that are gradually becoming a central actor in health field (Brown & Zavestoski, 2004), in a critical manner that takes in consideration additional social position beyond the marginalized patient position.
-This is true for autistic organizations in other contexts, especially given the intensive involvement of privileged or even elite actors in setting their agenda (Caruso, 2010; Ne'eman, 2011; Steuernagel, 2005), this is true to HSMs that operate in other fields (Watkins-Hayes, 2014), and this should also be true for disability organizations.
+After presenting these findings, I argue that health researchers and policy makers need to consider the fact that HSMs are gradually becoming central actors in the health field (Brown & Zavestoski, 2004) and take a more critical stance on the matter, taking into consideration additional social positions, beyond the marginalized patient position.
+This is true for autistic organizations in other contexts, especially given the intensive involvement of privileged or even elite actors in setting their agendas (Caruso, 2010; Ne'eman, 2011; Steuernagel, 2005), this is also true for HSMs that operate in other fields (Watkins-Hayes, 2014), and should hold true for disability organizations.

-Nevertheless, the criticism of HSMs should be done while considering the context they operate in.
-As I extensively cover at the same chapter Alut’s representatives’ actions were executed in an oppressive context that not only blame them for their children condition, but left them and their children with no solution what so ever.
-In oppressive social conditions the struggles of HSMs, including Alut’s representatives struggle for quality residential facility, was and is just.
-This mixture of injustice and justice in the HSMs actions, that stem, I argue, from the intersected identities of their representative should be taken in consideration when we analyze these organizations and their actions.
-Neglecting, however, the unjust dimensions of these organizations, could translate to further widening inequalities between privileged and marginalized populations.
+Nevertheless, the criticism of HSMs should be made while considering the contexts in which they operate.
+As I extensively cover in Chapter 3, Alut’s representatives’ actions were taken within an oppressive context that not only blamed them for their children’s condition, but also left them and their children with no solutions what so ever.
+Under oppressive social conditions, the struggles of HSMs, including Alut’s representatives’ struggle for quality residential facilities, was, and is, just.
+This combination of injustice and justice in the HSM’s actions, that stem, I argue, from the intersected identities of their representatives, should be taken into consideration when analyzing these types of organizations and their actions.
+However, neglecting the unjust dimensions of these organizations could translate into further widening the inequalities between privileged and marginalized populations.